Net Operating Working Capital (NOWC), Explained

 Working Capital Net Operating Working Capital

-What it measures Looks at all current assets and current liabilities Only looks at current assets and liabilities related to daily operations
+• Looks only at current assets and liabilities related to daily operations

-Focus Broader Narrower
+Focus

 Cash and short-term debt included?
-Yes No

-Uses Look at a firm’s overall profitability Helps determine if a company can remain solvent
+• Helps determine if a company can remain solvent

 Net operating working capital (NOWC) and net working capital (NWC) are both financial metrics that can be used to evaluate a company’s liquidity and overall financial health.
 NWC, however, includes all of a company’s current assets and liabilities, including cash and cash equivalents.
-It is calculated by subtracting a company’s current liabilities from its current assets.
+It’s calculated by subtracting a company’s current liabilities from its current assets.

-It is calculated by subtracting a company’s current liabilities (excluding any short-term debt used to finance current assets) from its current assets (excluding cash and cash equivalents).
+NOWC is calculated by subtracting a company’s current liabilities (excluding any short-term debt used to finance current assets) from its current assets (excluding cash and cash equivalents).

 As a result, NOWC tends to be a more precise measure of a company’s ability to fund its day-to-day operations.
 It hones in on the capital a company has tied up in its day-to-day operations, which is more relevant for short-term financial management.